What Is a Tennessee Quitclaim Deed?

 When someone living in Tennessee wants to transfer ownership of a piece of property to someone else, without exploring the title, they will file a Tennessee (TN) quitclaim deed form with the Tennessee Register of Deeds.
 This deed works well between trusted parties because it does not provide any guarantee that the seller, known as the grantor, has the right to transfer the property.

 If a buyer, known as a grantee, wants to have that type of guarantee, then they need to use the warranty deed form.
 The warranty deed takes longer because it requires a title search, but it guarantees the title is clean and the grantor has the legal right to sell the property.
-Sometimes quitclaim deeds in Tennessee are mistakenly called by the wrong name “Quick claim deed,” “quit claims deed,” or “quickclaim deed.”
+Sometimes quitclaim deeds are mistakenly called by the wrong name “Quick claim deed,” “quit claims deed,” or “quickclaim deed.”

 Important Laws & Requirements